nocomplexity/codeaudit/docs/makeitbetter.md

-This codeaudit tool is designed by applying [Zero Complexity By Design principles](https://nocomplexity.com/documents/0complexity/abstract.html).
-So the goal is to keep the tool simple to use and the code simple to adjust or to extend.
+The **Python Code Audit** tool is designed using the [Zero Complexity By Design principles](https://nocomplexity.com/documents/0complexity/abstract.html).
+So the goal is to keep the tool simple to use and the **code** simple to adjust or to extend.

 `Python Code Audit` is developed as a local first solution.
 CICD integration (local or with a Cloud based solution) is easily possible with the APIs in various forms.